Menu

 graph = StateGraph(State)

-Use add_conditional_edges instead of add_edge.
-You pass a routing function that looks at the state and returns the name of the next node.
-We cover this in the next tutorial on conditional edges and routing.
+Replace add_edge with add_conditional_edges.
+You provide a routing function that inspects the current state and returns the label of the node to run next.
+I walk through this fully in the next post on conditional edges and routing.

 References

-• LangGraph documentation — Installation and getting started
+1. LangGraph documentation — Installation and getting started.
+Link

-• LangGraph GitHub repository — Build resilient language agents as graphs
+2. LangGraph GitHub repository — Build resilient language agents as graphs.
+Link

-• LangGraph Quickstart tutorial — Official LangChain docs
+7. LangGraph Quickstart tutorial — Official LangChain docs.
+Link

-• Real Python — LangGraph: Build Stateful AI Agents in Python
+8. Real Python — LangGraph: Build Stateful AI Agents in Python.
+Link

 Reviewed: March 2026 | LangGraph 0.3+ | Python 3.10+